tonybruess/spotify-ripper/README.rst

-      -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 --alac                Rip songs to Apple Lossless format instead of MP3 --artist-album-type ARTIST_ALBUM_TYPE
+      -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 --alac                Rip songs to Apple Lossless format instead of MP3 --all-artists         Store all artists, rather than just the main artist, in the track's metadata tag --artist-album-type ARTIST_ALBUM_TYPE
                             Only load albums of specified types when passing a Spotify artist URI [Default=album,single,ep,compilation,appears_on]
       --artist-album-market ARTIST_ALBUM_MARKET